allenai/understanding_mcqa/README.md

-**NOTE: An updated version of this paper has been accepted as a spotlight to ICLR 2025 (see [here](https://openreview.net/forum?id=6NNA0MxhCH)).
-This codebase has not yet been updated to reflect the new version of the paper, but I hope to do this before the conference.
-Please reach out to me via email if you are looking for the updated code.**
+**NOTE: An updated version of this paper was published at ICLR 2025.
+This codebase is from an older version of the paper; please reach out to me via email if you are looking for the updated code.**

 This repository contains code for the arXiv preprint ["Answer, Assemble, Ace: Understanding How Transformers Answer Multiple Choice Questions"](https://arxiv.org/abs/2407.15018).